 Except for needed appropriations, Congressional involvement in the implementation of the transformational diplomacy proposal appears to some observers to have been minimal.
 Changes were made under existing authorities, and no legislation or new authority was requested from Congress.
-This year, however, the State Department is seeking legislative authority (S. 613/H.R.
+In 2007, the State Department sought legislative authority (S. 613/H.R.
 1084) to authorize funding and personnel issues for some aspects of the plan.
+To date, Congress has not considered the legislation.